KSAT-TV: KSAT-TV

 Outlet took control of the station in January 1968 and announced that the call letters would be changing to the present KSAT-TV on February 1.
 The change was necessitated by an FCC regulation at the time in which stations that were not co-owned could not share the same base call sign.

 Outlet was taken private in 1986 and the company's new owners sold KSAT to H&C Communications.
 KSAT nearly lost its ABC affiliation to KENS in 1990.
 In July of that year, management at KENS were in discussions about switching their station to ABC.
 KENS management cited that the poor performance of CBS programming would jeopardize the station's overall dominance in the San Antonio market.
 However, after negotiations did not go anywhere, both KENS and KSAT signed new affiliation agreements with CBS and ABC respectively in August.

-KSAT was nearly sold to Young Broadcasting in 1992, but the sale was cancelled due to Young's failure to obtain financing.
+KSAT was nearly sold to Young Broadcasting in 1992, but the sale was canceled due to Young's failure to obtain financing.
 On April 22, 1994, H&C sold KSAT and Houston sister station KPRC-TV to The Washington Post Company (now Graham Holdings Company), which placed the two stations within its Post-Newsweek Stations subsidiary.

 In the early 2000s, Post-Newsweek adopted a unified "Local" brand for most of its television stations.
 KSAT briefly rebranded as "Local 12" in 2004, before reverting to the station's previous branding of "KSAT 12" (the call letters are pronounced syllabically as "K-Sat").
 Although the station does not follow this brand standardization, the "Local" wording is periodically visible in the logo bug seen during the station's newscasts, which cycle between both brands (mimicking a similar behavior used by sister stations KPRC-TV and WDIV-TV in Detroit, whose logo bugs cycle between the station's call letters and channel number and their respective on-air brands "Local 2" or "Local 4").

 In March 2014, KSAT relocated from its longtime St. Mary's Street studios to a new, state-of-the-art two-story facility that was built in an area that was formerly part of the station's parking lot.
 The building houses a large newsroom, numerous offices and meeting spaces, a convenience store-style breakroom for staff and a courtyard with outdoor seating as well as a grill and garden area.
-Demolition began on the former KSAT studio building shortly after the station relocated; by May 2014, that space will be transformed into a new parking lot for station employees and news vehicles.
+Demolition began on the former KSAT studio building shortly after the station relocated; by May 2014, that space would be transformed into a new parking lot for station employees and news vehicles.